From Stars to Molecules: AI Guided Device-Agnostic Super-Resolution Imaging: Introduction

-In this work, we demonstrate the efficacy of our approach through computational evaluations and experimental validations across multiple benchmarks, outperforming statistical Bayesian and deep-learning-based state-of-the-art methods.
-We further confirm the practical advantages and wide applicability of our approach using diverse datasets from molecular localization microscopy to astronomical imaging.
+In this work, we demonstrate the efficacy of our approach through computational evaluations and experimental validations across multiple benchmarks, outperforming statistical Bayesian approaches and deep-learning-based state-of-the-art methods.
+We further confirm the practical advantages and broad applicability of our approach across diverse datasets, ranging from localization microscopy to stellar astronomical imaging of point-like sources.
 The developed framework paves the way towards universal, calibration-free super-resolution imaging, significantly enhancing its accessibility and impact across scientific and technological disciplines.
+Moreover, the device-agnostic training paradigm is not tied only to imaging and can be applied to any application, where broader generalization ability is a beneficial or even crucial feature.